felixhahnweilheim/humhub-flex-theme/docs/README.md

 Similar to Comment Link.
 But for the icon you can choose your own from the list of FontAwesome icons.

+### Topic menu in spaces and profiles

+A topic list can be shown in the left sidebar of spaces and user profiles.
+(This can be turned of in the module settings.)

 ### Import / Export

 The module settings can be exported and imported in JSON format.